-- A fish pulse is defined as catch of X_p winter-run-sized Chinook salmon in a single day at a specified location22. - Upon initiation of fish pulse, operations must reduce to low-level pumping. - Low-level pumping must be maintained for duration of fish pulse.
-A fish pulse is considered over after X^2 consecutive days with daily winter-run-sized Chinook salmon catch less than X_p at or just downstream of the new intakes22. - Operations may increase to Level 1 when the fish pulse is over as described in the above criteria are met. - A second fish pulse, if detected using the same definition (catch of X_p winter-run-sized Chinook salmon in a single day at a specified location), is given the same low-level
+- A fish pulse is defined as catch of Xp winter-run-sized Chinook salmon in a single day at a specified location. - Upon initiation of fish pulse, operations must reduce to low-level pumping. - Low-level pumping must be maintained for duration of fish pulse.
+A fish pulse is considered over after X consecutive days with daily winter-run-sized Chinook salmon catch less than Xp at or just downstream of the new intakes. - Operations may increase to Level 1 when the fish pulse is over as described in the above criteria are met. - A second fish pulse, if detected using the same definition (catch of Xp winter-run-sized Chinook salmon in a single day at a specified location), is given the same low-level pumping protection as the first pulse if the first pulse occurred before December [1].
+Otherwise, operations remain at Level 1 during the second fish pulse.

-Operations necessary to support Delta rearing of juvenile salmonids will be addressed through the adaptive management program, due to limited information on rearing flow needs at this time.
+&lt;sup>21 Operations necessary to support Delta rearing of juvenile salmonids will be addressed through the adaptive management program, due to limited information on rearing flow needs at this time.

-22 Triggers will be developed from data provided by monitoring stations.
+&lt;sup>22 Triggers will be developed from data provided by monitoring stations.